badders/pyfitsview/README.md

 pyfitsview
 ==========

 A basic image viewer for FITS images based on aplpy and Qt4.
-Optionally supports directly downloading images from the SBIG AllSky Cameera using [pyallsky](https://github.com/badders/pyallsky)
+Optionally supports directly downloading images from the SBIG AllSky Camera using [pyallsky](https://github.com/badders/pyallsky)

 Requirements
 ------------